SOC 2

 1. Security (Required for All SOC 2 Reports)

 Security is the only Trust Services Principle you must include in every SOC 2 report.
-This criterion checks if your systems stay protected from people who shouldn't have access, both in person and through computers.
+This criterion checks whether your systems remain protected from unauthorized users, both in person and remotely.

 Key Security Focus Areas